automl/learna/README.md

 &nbsp;

-In this repository we provide our implementation and data for reproducing the results of our paper ["Learning to Design RNA"](http://metalearning.ml/2018/papers/metalearn2018_paper74.pdf) published at the [Workshop on Meta-Learning (MetaLearn 2018) @NIPS 2018](http://metalearning.ml/2018/).
+In this repository we provide our implementation and data for reproducing the results of our paper ["Learning to Design RNA"](http://metalearning.ml/2018/papers/metalearn2018_paper74.pdf) published at the [Workshop on Meta-Learning (MetaLearn 2018) @NeurIPS 2018](http://metalearning.ml/2018/).

 In particular, we provide source code to run: